GrahamHutchinso6275/intercom_test/README.md

 ### To run
 First, clone this repo.
 Next, you'll need to install Ruby.
 If you need help on how to do this, follow the [documentation](https://www.ruby-lang.org/en/documentation/installation/).
-After installing Ruby, you'll need to install the json gem
+After installing Ruby, you'll need to install the json and test helper gem

 ``gem install json``